oceanflux-ghg/FluxEngine/README.md

 ----
 The FluxEngine open source atmosphere-ocean gas flux data processing tools.
 The license for this software toolbox can be found within this github repository.
 Please reference the publication linked below when using this toolbox and presenting its output in any publications.
-A journal paper describing the toolbox has been published here: http://journals.ametsoc.org/doi/abs/10.1175/JTECH-D-14-00204.1
+A journal paper describing the toolbox has been published here: Shutler et al., (2016) http://journals.ametsoc.org/doi/abs/10.1175/JTECH-D-14-00204.1
 Please send any feedback and comments to Jamie Shutler, email: j.d.shutler@exeter.ac.uk The FluxEngine software was originally developed by The European Space Agency OceanFlux Greenhouse Gases and Evolution project teams.